Falconer Children’s Home

 Data Protection - Important Information

 All charities and businesses must comply with new laws regarding data protection, known as GDPR.
 One new requirement is that we are able to demonstrate that everyone whose data we hold (names, addresses, email and phone numbers) has given permission for us to store this data.
 For this reason, we are asking everyone on our database to complete and return a consent form, so that we have this permission on record.
-If you currently receive our newsletters by mail you will receive a form prepaid envelope for return with your Spring 2018 newsletter.
-Alternatively you can complete the form by clicking here and printing off a form.
+You can obtain a consent form by clicking here .Please print off the form and send it to us, or scan it and email it to us.

 Only supply the data you wish us to have (for example, you do not need to give your telephone number if you do not wish us to have it).
 If you receive your newsletter from someone other than ourselves (e.g. it is passed on to you from a friend or someone at church), and you are therefore not on our database, you do not need to complete a form.
 Completing and returning the form will also ensure that we have your information correct and up to date.
 If you do not complete a form then unfortunately we will have to remove you from our database.